Granada Gay Travel

 The views from the Mirador Los Arcos Apartments are incredible, too.
 You’ll be able to see the Alhambra right from your room.
 For such a beautiful property and a location right in Granada’s historic center, the price is well worth it.

 Palacete 1620 Premium Suites is a perfect place for gay travelers to stay in Granada.
-Not only is Palacete 1620 one of the most gorgeous, authentic-feeling accommodations around, but it’s right in the middle of the Granada gay area.
+Not only is Palacete 1620 one of the most gorgeous, authentic-feeling accommodations around, but it’s right in the middle of Granada’s gay area.
+The property is also adults-only!

 These well-decorated, modern, and spacious suites are perfect for gay couples who want a lot of space to relax in the tranquility of an adults-only hotel.